BackofenLab/B1_09_align-msa/README.md

 ### _Exercise 2: Scoring Matrices_
+Determine the correct text by replacing the highlighted words with the correct anagrams:

 Scoring matrices reflect the fact that amino acids with similar **(A) isehcayhilccpmo** properties can be more easily substituted than those without similar characteristics, since they are more likely to cause **(B) rsistnupoid** to the structure and function.
 This type of disruptive **(C) uuttotsbnisi** is less likely to be selected in evolution because it renders **(D) iouanctfnlonn** proteins.